oberreiterm/somnium/README.md

 #### Some setting is not saving at all.
 I have eliminated all other causes.
 What should I do?

 Unfortunately, you have encountered a bug.
-Please submit a report on theme website via contact form: http://somnium.8u.cz/en/#contact
+Please submit a report on theme website via contact form: http://somnium.8u.cz/en/#contact or make a pull request on GitHub: https://github.com/oberreiterm/somnium